 Restraint and isolation rooms.

-As far as we know, there is no provincial or federal organization that tracks the degree and frequency of restraints and isolations in special education classrooms.
-In fact, it appears most studies of autistic youth by the government and autism non-profits avoid discussion of this issue.
+There is no provincial body that tracks the degree and frequency of restraints and isolations in special education classrooms.
+In fact, most human rights agencies in Ontario–as well as autism non-profits–avoid discussion of this issue altogether, as do school boards and other government entities.
 What we hear from our members, from caseworkers and from families (as well as media accounts) is that violence, especially restraint and isolation, is common, and increasing.

 Isolation.
 Isolation abuse in special education exists across Canada.
 In September of this year, an autistic boy in Alberta was stripped naked and locked in an isolation room.
 As the CBC reports: